Saccharopine

 Saccharopine is an intermediate in the metabolism of amino acid lysine.
 It is a precursor of lysine in the alpha-aminoadipate pathway which occurs in fungi and euglenids.
 In mammals and seed plants saccharopine is an intermediate in the degradation of lysine, formed by condensation of lysine and alpha-ketoglutarate.

-Reaction
+Biochemical reactions

 The reactions involved, catalysed by saccharopine dehydrogenases, are: